mandliya/mandliya.github.io/_drafts/deeply-learning-2-cross-entropy-loss-implementation-from-scratch.md

 comments: true
 ---

-# Deeply Learning 2: Cross Entropy Loss Implementation from scratch
+# Deeply Learning 2: Cross Entropy Loss Implementation from Scratch
 Deeply learning one concept at a time.
-In this post, we implement cross entropy loss from scratch.
+In this post, we will implement cross entropy loss from scratch.

 ## Introduction
 Cross entropy loss is one of the most commonly used loss functions in classification problems.
 It measures the difference between two probability distributions: the true distribution (from the ground truth labels) and the predicted distribution (from the model's output).

 ## The Core Idea
 The cross entropy loss for a single sample can be defined as:

 $$
 L = -\sum_{i=1}^{C} y_i \log(p_i)
 $$

 Where:
 - $C$ is the number of classes.
 - $y_i$ is the true label for class $i$ (1 if the sample belongs to class $i$, otherwise 0).